Baked Queso DipJump to Recipe

-I was a bit confused at first because, in fact, I was not bringing queso dip.
+I was a bit confused at first because, in fact, I was not bringing queso dip to dinner that night.

-She meant one of the other Nicks… turns out there are many Nicks in her family.
+She meant one of the other Nicks… turns out there are many Nicks in my wife’s family.

 “I’ll believe that when I taste it,” I huffed.

 Later that night, after I consumed a few truckloads of said dip, I agreed with her.
-I adapted the original recipe a bit, but it’s still super easy and makes for a very tasty queso dip!
+I adapted the original recipe a bit, but it’s still super easy and makes for a very tasty Baked Queso Dip!

 There are three basic layers to this dip.
 The original recipe just uses a can of refried beans, which was very delicious, but I took the opportunity to inject a bit more flavor.

 Melt the butter in a large skillet and then add the drained beans, green chiles, and scallions.
 Season it with a pinch of salt.

 Cook this mixture over medium heat and as it cooks, mash the pinto beans with a large spoon.